-The existing land use is generally of a mixed urban-rural nature typical of a developing rural area on the fringe of a growing urban environment.
+- 1.4.1 The location of the Project is shown in Drawing No. NTWST-Z0115. - 1.4.2 The existing land use is generally of a mixed urban-rural nature typical of a developing rural area on the fringe of a growing urban environment.
 Most building land is occupied by low density residential development of not more than 3 storeys, with smaller number of higher density development.
-The agricultural land is generally occupied by cultivation, orchards and other farm uses, together with areas of mixed commercial/industrial uses, the majority of which are of a low intensity, local nature, many with temporary types of structures.
-There are also numerous business operations, including container yards, open storage and concrete batching.
+The agricultural land is generally occupied by cultivation, orchards and other farm uses, together with areas of mixed commercial/industrial uses, the